 The Larsen C iceberg, which is estimated to be equal to the state of Delaware in size, first showed signs of the rift in December 2016.

 Larsen A and Larsen B had broken up in a similar manner and caused the sea levels to rise.

 The rift along the Larsen C shelf increased by 10 miles in December 2016 followed by six more miles in January.

 The final report was covered by Operation Land Imager (OLI) of NASA on Jan.
 26, and captured a mile long cleave, which was quite a distance from the Pine Island Glacier.

 If the rift extends 12 miles more, Larsen C will break off into the Weddell Sea.

 If the ice shelf gets detached in this manner, the rift will become one of the 10 largest icebergs ever recorded in history.

 "Iceberg calving is a normal part of the glacier life cycle, and there is every chance that Larsen C will remain stable and this ice will regrow," says Paul Holland, a British Antarctic Survey Ice and Ocean modeler.

-However, in 2014, a similar report of an iceberg named B-31 with an estimated size of Singapore broke from the Pine Island Glacier in Antarctica.
+However, in 2014, a similar report of an iceberg named B-31, with an estimated size that is the same as Singapore, broke from the Pine Island Glacier in Antarctica.

 According to a study published in Nature in 2016, scientists posited that due to global warming, melting of polar ice caps would be a serious issue.